-Citing a lack of demand, Intel is going to stop selling its Core+ processor packages that come bundled with Optane Memory modules.
+Citing a lack of demand, Intel is going to stop selling its Core+ processor packages, still some of the best CPUs for gaming, that come bundled with Optane Memory modules.

 These packages were mostly aimed at OEMs, though could also be bought in retail channels, like Newegg.
 There are three models—Core i7+ 8700, Core i5+ 8500, and Core i5+ 8400.
 Each one came with a regular version of the specified processor (Core i7-8700, Core i5-8500, and Core i5-8400), plus a 16GB Optane Memory stick.

 The benefit of Optane Memory is that it can speed up your system by caching frequently accessed data on your primary storage drive.
 It makes the most sense to pair them with mechanical storage—Intel's pitch is that you can have the responsiveness of a solid state drive with the price and capacity an HDD.
 That said, you can pair Optane Memory with an SSD as well.